codemagic-ci-cd/codemagic-sample-projects/integrations/codecov_integration_demo_project/README.md

-# codecov_integration_demo_project
+# codecov integration demo project

 ## Getting Started

 [Codecov](https://about.codecov.io/) Codecov is a tool that is used to measure the test coverage of your codebase.

-It is possible to run test suite and collect code coverage via **lcov** and upload the results to **Codecov** directly from Codemagic yaml file.
+It is possible to run a test suite and collect code coverage via **lcov** and upload the results to **Codecov** directly from your codemagic.yaml file.

-To collect code coverage and set checks if coverage rate is less or more than expected and store test results in a location, the following script is needed:
+To collect code coverage and set checks if the coverage rate is less or more than expected and store test results in a location, the following script is needed:
 ```
  - name: Collecting code coverage and storing in a location
         script: |